Fats Within the Foods May Be Easier

 - Avocado oil – 520°F

 If you are on The Starter Kit, you are already taking Beets and Bile Salts.
-Just be sure to include them or even take extra when increasing your fats.
+Just include them or even take extra when increasing your fats.
 And if you are on the After Gallbladder Removal Kit, Bile and Choline are included and should be taken together for fat digestion.
-This combination works especially well for symptoms of gas and bloating resulting from insufficient fat digestion.
+This combination works incredibly well for symptoms of gas and bloating resulting from insufficient fat digestion.